PM Modi govt readies for early engagement with Biden-Harris administration

 Biden played an important role as both chairman of the senate foreign relations committee and later as Vice President in deepening strategic engagement with India.
 It was Biden who led the charge and worked with both Republicans and Democrats to approve the nuclear deal with India, although Barack Obama was at first not keen on the same.

-It was the Obama-Biden administration that named India as a major defence partner.
+It was the Obama-Biden administration named India as a major defence partner.
 This ensured that both nations would share critical technology.
 This was in fact crucial as it was first time that any country was given the status outside of the traditional alliance system of the US.

 "Biden believes there can be no tolerance for terrorism in South Asia, cross-border or otherwise," his campaign document stated.
 Officials in Delhi tell OneIndia that they hope he would carry forward the legacy of the approach towards India-Pakistan when it comes to cross border terrorism.

 India is confident that the ties will remain strong under Biden as the relations are based on bipartisan support.
-Moreover Joe Biden has also made it clear that he values strong India-US relations and this is also common to both Biden and Trump.
+Moreover, Joe Biden has also made it clear that he values strong India-US relations and this is also common to both Biden and Trump.

 Harsh Shringla, India's foreign secretary said in an interview to DW News channel, " our relations with the US are really based on bipartisan support, you see it in Congress, you see it at the public levels.
 We do believe that we have forged a relationship that today has withstood the test of time, is very comprehensive and multi-faceted."